-Bristol’s enterprising spirit is one reason we named it the coolest city in Britain.
-And this spirit is all down to the chefs and artists and innovators that live here.
+Bristol’s enterprising spirit is one reason we named it the coolest city in Britain earlier this year.
+And this spirit is all down to the chefs and artists and innovators that live there.
 Bristolian Ruth-Ellen Davis took to the streets of her hometown to meet three residents with some of the city’s creative fire in their bellies.

 There’s a black and white sign in the grey confines of Bristol’s Bear Pit – a concrete walkway in the middle of a honking, traffic-laden roundabout.
 It simply reads “RELENTLESS OPTIMISM”.